riedyw/PoshFunctions/Docs/mklink.md

 ```

 ## DESCRIPTION
-Mklink calls out to the Command Prompt (cmd.exe) and creates a link
+mklink calls out to the Command Prompt (cmd.exe) and creates a link

 mklink /?
 Creates a symbolic link.